anupambhardwaj/ExoCompose/README.md

 # Download

-Add the following line of code in your project level `build.gradle` file
+Add the following line of code in your project level `settings.gradle.kts` file

 ```
 dependencyResolutionManagement {